CyberAMS/CarND-Path-Planning-Project/README.md

 The path planning program contains several objects that interact which each other.
 All objects that are based on these classes keep their data private and use access methods to exchange data with other objects.
 The access methods start with `Get` and `Set`.

 The `Driver` class is responsible for receiving feedback from the environment, determining the best next behavior and sending instructions back to the own vehicle in the simulator.
+If no valid trajectories are found for the next possible behaviors, the driver defaults back to a predicted trajectory based on its own vehicle state, i.e. no change.
 A driver owns a vehicle, information about other vehicles and the environment including a map as well as a behavioral state.
 The following list contains the most important methods of this class:

 | Method | Description |
 |-|-|